pokt-network/poktroll/docusaurus/docs/operate/testing/load_testing.md

 #### Prerequisites

-- An address with sufficient tokens for application funding and staking, accessible on the local keychain (e.g., `poktrolld keys list`)
+- A account with sufficient tokens for application funding and staking, accessible on the local keychain (e.g., `poktrolld keys list`).
-- A list of target gateways for request issuance
+- A list of target gateways to which relay requests will be sent throughout the course of the test.
-- For custom service testing, ensure suppliers are configured and ready to process requests
+- For custom service testing, ensure supplier(s') corresponding relayminer(s) and custom service process are properly configured, running, and ready to process requests.

 #### Manifest Modification